 An adventure in the trees, with many obstacles and zip lines.
 There are options for an “easy” route and a challenging route.
 It took us over two hours to finish!
 So far, it’s my favorite adventurous thing to do in DFW (stay tuned in case I change my mind).

 You can’t visit Texas without making a stop in Fort Worth!
 The Fort Worth Stockyards has a rodeo every Friday and Saturday night (8 pm) with bull riding, barrel racing, and so much more!
 You can even ride a mechanical bull before the show starts (outside in the Stockyards).
-It is definitely one of the very best things to do in Fort Worth!
+It is definitely one of the very best things to do in DFW!

 This was SO.MUCH.FUN!
 You can swim with the stingrays in the middle of Ridgmar Mall!
-Sequest provides you with wetsuits and you hop in with a staff member.
+Sequest provides you with wetsuits, and you hop in with a staff member.
 We were able to swim around on our own for almost 1 hour!
 We were also given shrimp to feed to the stingrays.

 If you don’t want to jump in the tank, there are many viewing areas to watch other snorkelers.
 The aquarium is also very hands-on with many interactive opportunities.